 This school provides an appropriate curriculum for pupils of all backgrounds.
-We will monitor and evaluate its effectiveness through target setting and attainment analysis boys and girls pupils learning English as an additional language pupils from minority ethnic groups, pupils who are gifted and talented pupils with special educational needs pupils with a disability pupils who are in public care pupils who are at risk of disaffection and exclusion
+We will monitor and evaluate its effectiveness through target setting and attainment analysis

 All pupils participate in the mainstream curriculum of the school.

 The curriculum builds on pupils' starting points and is differentiated appropriately to ensure the inclusion of: